sambatriste/netty-wiki-translation/New-and-noteworthy.md

 channel.write(buf2)
 ```

-Once a `ByteBuf` was written to the remote peer it will automatically get released to the pool again.
+Once a `ByteBuf` is written to the remote peer it will automatically get released to the pool again.

 The default `ByteBufAllocator` is `PooledByteBufAllocator`.
 If you do not wish to use buffer pooling or use your own allocator, you can use `Channel.config().setAllocator(..)` with an alternative allocator such as `UnpooledByteBufAllocator`.

 ## Channel API changes

-In 4.0, many classes under the `io.netty.channel` package has gone through a major overhaul, and thus simple text search-and-replace will not make your 3.x application work with 4.0.
+In 4.0, many classes under the `io.netty.channel` package have gone through a major overhaul, and thus simple text search-and-replace will not make your 3.x application work with 4.0.
 This section will try to show the thought process behind such a big change, rather than being an exhaustive resource for all the changes.

 ### Revamped ChannelHandler interface
 #### Upstream → Inbound, Downstream → Outbound

-The terms 'upstream' and 'downstream' was pretty confusing to beginners.
-4.0 use 'inbound' and 'outbound' wherever possible.
+The terms 'upstream' and 'downstream' were pretty confusing to beginners.
+4.0 uses 'inbound' and 'outbound' wherever possible.

 #### New ChannelHandler hierarchy

 In 3.x, `ChannelHandler` was just a tag interface, and `ChannelUpstreamHandler`, `ChannelDownstreamHandler`, and `LifeCycleAwareChannelHandler` defined the actual handler methods.
-In Netty 4, `ChannelHandler` merges `LifeCycleAwareChannelHandler` along with a couple more methods which is going to be useful to any handler implementations:
+In Netty 4, `ChannelHandler` merges `LifeCycleAwareChannelHandler` along with a couple more methods which are going to be useful to any handler implementations:

 ```java
 public interface ChannelHandler {